 The latent stage does not truly have any specific noticeable symptoms.
 If you want to determine whether you still have the infection, you must go through a blood test for syphilis.
 Prompt treatment must be completed so that going to the last and fatal stage will be escaped.

-Finding yourself at the tertiary stage of syphilis may perhaps be one of the most unfortunate things that can happen to you.
+The tertiary stage Finding yourself at the tertiary stage of syphilis may perhaps be one of the most unfortunate things that can happen to you.
 When this happens, a patient is definitely going to bear the disease not less than two more years up to 20 or so years.
 The bacteria may become unavoidable.
 It will harm and hurt more organs and systems in our body.
 It will contaminate the nervous tissues, heart, skin, arteries, liver, and bones.
 Due to these, a patient will have a tremendous chance of battling paralysis, mental problems, blindness, heart failure, deafness, and death.